 Tax Due Diligence

-Tax due diligence is a process of assessing the tax compliance of a company by reviewing tax laws, tax returns, and audits.
+Tax due diligence is a process of assessing the tax compliance of a company by reviewing tax laws, tax returns, and financial audits.
 Venture capitalists use it to guarantee that any investments they make follow tax regulations and that the company’s taxes are being paid properly.

 Tax due diligence gives investors greater insight into the tax implications of their investments and identifies any potential liabilities.